ROK President-elect Yoon Visits USAG-Humphreys

+USAG Humphreys, Republic of Korea — President-elect Yoon Suk-yeol visited United States Army Garrison - Humphreys today.

-Republic of Korea President-elect Yoon, Suk-yeol spends time with Soldiers from the 2nd Infantry Division/ROK-U.S. Combined Division at Camp Humphreys, Republic of Korea, April 7, 2022.
-President-elect Yoon visited Humphreys to receive an overview of UNC/CFC/USFK’s ironclad commitment to strengthening the US-ROK Alliance and providing a strong robust combined defense posture to maintaining peace, security, and stability of the Korean peninsula.
-(U.S. Army photo by Cpl.
-Seong-yeon Kang)
+Gen. Paul J. LaCamera, United Nations Command/Combined Forces Command/United States Forces Korea Commander, hosted Yoon and provided an overview of UNC/CFC/USFK’s ironclad commitment to strengthening the US-ROK Alliance and providing a strong robust combined defense posture to maintaining peace, security and stability of the Korean peninsula.

+Yoon also dined and conversed with U.S. and ROK service members assigned to the Second Infantry Division about their specific jobs, duties, and responsibilities to protecting and defending the ROK against any threat or adversary.

+This was Yoon’s first visit to the installation that houses United Nations Command, United States Forces Korea, Special Operations Command Korea, Eighth Army and Second Infantry Division Headquarters among other U.S. military units.

 |Date Taken: